Paul Chan Mo-po: National security

+Though Chan said in 2021 that the HKD $8,000,000,000 was "enough to last for a few years," he approved of another HKD $5,000,000,000 for national security in May 2023.

 Housing

 In July 2021, Xia Baolong stated that before 2049, "We expect Hong Kong society to be more harmonious and peaceful, and the housing problems that we are all concerned about will have been greatly improved.
 We will bid farewell to subdivided flats and 'cage homes'".

 Shortly afterwards, Chan interviewed with SCMP, vowing to help fix issues with housing in Hong Kong.
 Chan said that land supply would need to be increased, and planning procedures would need to be simplified.
 Chan suggested that town planning laws needed to be changed to be more effective, and in response, a member from the Liber Research Community said that public participation in planning was essential.

 In October 2022, Chan said that the public should not fixate on if new sites for housing are on green belt sites or are close to country parks, after some environmental groups expressed concerns about John Lee's policy address on rezoning 255 hectares of such land for housing.

 In January 2023, Chan said that the government had decided against implementing a vacancy tax on empty apartments.

 On 11 January 2023, Chan said the government would not sell land for housing if bids failed to meet the government's reserve prices.
+In October 2023, Chan then said that the city's deficit would be larger than expected, due to the lack of land sales.